blaeser/parallelchecker/doc/Installation.md

 7. Get started by trying the samples.

+**Hint**: To trigger the analysis, it may help:
+* Increase analysis scope:
+    - Menu "Tools"->"Options"
+    - Select option page "Text Editor"->"C#"->"Advanced"
+    - Change "Run background code analysis for:" to "Entire solution".
+    - Change "Show compiler errors and warning for:" also to "Entire solution".
-**Hint: To trigger the analysis, it may help to build the solution or edit and save the source code.**
+* Build the solution or edit and save the source code.

 ## Instructions for VS Code